There are now 3 possible online modes for units:

 - 6 points

-- Students examine language and literacy development and learning in young children, as well as a range of key literacy teaching practices including effective strategies for teaching reading and writing, speaking and listening, and viewing.
+- Students examine language and literacy development and learning in young children, as well as a range of practices for teaching and assessing reading and writing, speaking and listening, and viewing.
 Students also learn about key foundational skills such as phonological awareness and phonics knowledge as well as exploring a range of resources that are important in early childhood literacy learning and teaching contexts, including children's literature, informational texts, multimedia and digital texts, rhymes and songs.

-- Indicative assessments in this unit are as follows: (1) digital teaching resource; (2) test; and (3) planning task and rationale.
+- Indicative assessments in this unit are as follows: (1) oral presentation; (2) test; and (3) planning task, digital resource, and rationale.
 Further information is available in the unit outline.